cnp3/ebook/protocols/ipv6.rst

 The last point that needs to be explained about ICMPv6 is the `Redirect` message.
 This message is used when there is more than one router on a subnet as shown in the figure below.

-   .. tikz:: A simple IPv6 network with one router
+   .. tikz:: A simple IPv6 network with two routers
       :libs: positioning, matrix, shapes